Teach Your Canine to Greet People Politely

-The holidays are coming, and one of the best parts of this time of year is having friends and family over to celebrate together.
+The holidays are coming, which often means having friends and family over to celebrate together.
 (Or you and your inquisitive canine visiting others.)

-For inquisitive canine parents with dogs that don’t know how to politely greet people, though, having people over often only adds to the stresses of the season.
+For inquisitive pet parents with dogs that don’t know how to politely greet people, though, having people over often only adds to the stresses of the season.

-As a certified trainer, dog lover, and member of the therapy dog organization Love on a Leash, I find a composed dog greeting, be it at home or along the way, of the utmost importance – everyone appreciates a polite pooch.
+As a certified professional dog trainer, dog lover, and dog mom, I find a composed dog greeting, be it at home or along the way, of the utmost importance – everyone appreciates a polite pooch!

 So let’s get started with strategies for better dog greeting!

 The goal for Part 1 of this behavior training is to teach your dog to greet you and other family members politely.
 Your dog needs to learn that sitting or standing to greet is much more rewarding than jumping up.

 Jump Control, Part 1

-- Approach your dog, or call him or her toward you, and ask for a sit.
-Once s/he sits, reward her or him with positive attention.
+- Approach your dog, or call her to you, and ask for a sit.
+Once she sits, reward with a treat and of course positive attention.

 - If and when your dog jumps up on you, turn away and ignore.

-- As soon as your dog stops jumping, and his or her paws are back on the ground, turn around to face him or her and reward.
+- As soon as she stops jumping, and her paws are back on the ground, turn around to face her and reward.

-- When s/he doesn’t jump, pet and praise your dog.
-If you have treats, give one.
-If s/he gets too excited and jumps up again, turn your back again and start over.
+- If she gets too excited and jumps up again, turn your back again and start over.

 Jump Control, Part 2